Apply the finite mixture model (FMM) after Galbraith (2005) to a given De distribution

 #> Lowest BIC score for k = 2

-#> No significant increase in maximum log likelihood estimates.
+#> First significant increase in maximum log-likelihood for k = 2

 #>